FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/efficient_udfs_with_pyspark.md

 Next, the Spark workers start serializing their RDD partitions and pipe them to the Python workers via sockets, where our ``filter()`` function gets evaluated on each row.
 For the resulting rows, the whole serialization/deserialization procedure happens again in the opposite direction.

-Even if this sounded awkward technically to you, you get the point that executing Python functions in a distributed Java system is very expensive in terms of execution time due to excessive copying of data back and forth.
+Even if this sounded awkwardly technical to you, you get the point that executing Python functions in a distributed Java system is very expensive in terms of execution time due to excessive copying of data back and forth.

 To give a short summary to this low-level excursion: as long as we avoid all kind of Python UDFs, a PySpark program will be approximately as fast as Spark program based on Scala.
-If we cannot avoid UDFs, we should at least try to make them as efficient as possible, which is what we will do in the next chapter. :-)
+If we cannot avoid UDFs, we should at least try to make them as efficient as possible, which is what we will try to do in the remaining post. :-)

 Before we move on, one side note should be kept in mind.
 The general problem of accessing data frames from different programming languages in the realm of data analytics is currently addressed by the creator of Pandas [Wes McKinney][].
 His [Apache Arrow][] project tries to standardize the way columnar data is stored in memory so that everyone using Arrow won't need to do the cumbersome object translation by serialization and deserialization anymore.
 Hopefully with version 2.3, as shown in the issues [SPARK-13534][] and [SPARK-21190][], Spark will make use of Arrow, which should drastically speed up our Python UDFs.
 Still, even in that case we should always prefer built-in Spark functions whenever possible.